 Using topic models for disciplinary history

-I have been using probabilistic topic modeling to analyze trends in the language of scholarly journals.
+I am interested in applications of probabilistic topic modeling, and have worked particularly on the language of scholarly journals.
 This work has branched into several projects:

 “The Quiet Transformations of Literary Studies”